erikhinderer/couchbase-agent-operations-manager/README.md

   - ./ui/tls:/etc/nginx/tls:ro
 ```

+Only one mount can occupy each of those paths, so don't leave both
-Restart with `docker compose up --build` and both containers pick up the
+uncommented.
+Restart with `docker compose up --build` and both containers
-mounted cert instead of the baked-in one - no other configuration changes.
+pick up the mounted cert instead of the shared volume's - no other
+configuration changes.

 **Disabling TLS.** If you need plain HTTP (e.g. running behind a load
 balancer that already terminates TLS), set `DISABLE_TLS=true` for